Teaching Language Models Mechanistic Explainability Through MechSMILES: Results

 \subsection{Evaluation on tasks with increasing difficulty}

-We evaluated model performance across four tasks with increasing complexity as shown in Figure \ref{fig: main_fig_task} to assess the capabilities and limitations. \begin{itemize}[noitemsep,nolistsep] \item \textbf{Task 1 -- Elementary Step Prediction:} Given current molecules and next intermediate, predict the electron movements.
+{ \begin{itemize} \item \textbf{Task 1 -- Elementary Step Prediction:} Given current molecules and next intermediate, predict the electron movements.
 This is essentially a transcription and annotation task, as all chemical information is provided. \item \textbf{Task 2 -- Equilibrated Reaction:} Given current molecules and all final products (including by-products, with stoichiometry), predict the next step of the mechanism.
 This requires chemical planning to identify the sequence of elementary steps. \item \textbf{Task 3 -- Reaction without By-products:} Given current molecules with stoichiometry and main product only, predict the mechanism.
 The model must infer which species are consumed and ignore spectators. \item \textbf{Task 4 -- Reaction without Stoichiometry:} Given available species (without stoichiometry) and main product only, predict the mechanism.
-This mirrors real human-level mechanism prediction scenarios where only reactants, conditions and desired product are known. \end{itemize}
+This mirrors real human-level mechanism prediction scenarios where only reactants, conditions and desired product are known. \end{itemize}}

-We trained T5-based models \citep{raffel2020exploring} with a custom MechSMILES tokenizer adapted from \citet{schwaller2019molecular} to handle both SMILES tokens and mechanism-specific notation.
-We evaluated our approach on two datasets: mech-USPTO-31k \citep{chen2024large} (using a random split at reaction level) and FlowER \citep{joung2025electron} (using their original splits), as well as on PMechDB\citep{tavakoli2024pmechdb}(using their original splits) for the elementary step task.
-While the random split employed for mech-USPTO-31k enables efficient benchmarking, reaction-template based splits could equally provide additional insight into the generalization capabilities of a model trained on this dataset.
-Table \ref{tab: main_perf_results} summarizes performance across all tasks and datasets for the T5-based models, compared to some LLaMa\citep{touvron2023llama} models.
-Our training framework is language model architecture-agnostic and other models \cite{team2024gemma, radford2019gpt2} could be added in subsequent versions.
+We trained T5 encoder-decoder models \cite{raffel2020exploring} with a custom MechSMILES tokenizer and evaluated on two datasets: mech-USPTO-31k \cite{chen2024large} (random split at reaction level) and FlowER \cite{joung2025electron} (original splits), with PMechDB \cite{tavakoli2024pmechdb} (original splits) used for the elementary step task.
+To test architecture generality, we also trained LLaMa decoder-only models \citep{touvron2023llama} on all tasks using the FlowER dataset.
+Table \ref{tab: main_perf_results} summarizes performance across all tasks and datasets.
+Details on training procedures and hyperparameters are available in the SI.